Statistics from Altmetric.com

 The use of convalescent plasma in this trial did not show any significant benefit to patients with severe COVID-19.

 Correction notice This paper has been updated to correct Editor details.
+This article has been corrected since it first published.
+The provenance and peer review statement has been included.

 Collaborators RCEM COVID-19 CPD Team: Charles Reynard, Anisa Jabeen Nasir Jafar, Daniel Darbyshire, Gabrielle Prager, Govind Oliver, Simon David Carley.